Celebrate Groundhog’s Day this year with this Groundhog Beginning Sounds Activity!

 How To Use The Groundhog Beginning Sounds Activity:

 To begin using this beginning sounds activity, your kids will pick a groundhog card and identify the picture on it.
 They will also say the sound that picture begins with.

 Next, your beginning readers will sort through the sun cards to find the capital letter that makes the sound.
-They will then attach the sun card to the groundhog using connect links or math links.
+They will then attach the sun card to the groundhog using plastic links.

 After finding the capital letter, your kids will sort through the cloud cards to find the lowercase letter that makes the sound.
 They will then attach the cloud card to the groundhog.

 Your children will continue sorting through the cards unit they have connected all of the letter cards to all of the picture cards.

 If your beginning readers are just starting to learn the letter sounds, you can start with just a few cards and then add more every time they do this activity.

 This Groundhog Beginning Sounds Activity is a fun, hands-on way for your beginning readers to practice identifying initial sounds and work on developing their fine motor skills.

 More Groundhog Day Literacy Activities:

 You May Also Like These Beginning Sounds Activities: